JoelDewey/backup-tools/charts/backup-tools/README.md

 *Note:* It is expected that backup-tools will have complete ownership over this volume; files may be deleted out of this volume as a part of the backup rotation governed by `env.config.app.maxNumberOfBackups`.

+### `extraVolumes`

+An array of additional volumes to mount into the container.
+This is intended for including additional configuration and other helpful files (e.g. excludes file for `rsync`) into the container.

+Each item must have the following properties:

+* `name`: The name to assign to the volume.
+* `mountPath`: The location within the container to mount the volume.
+* `claim`: The claim